 The medicinal ability of the cascara sagrada lies mainly in its property of actively inducing wavelike contractions along the musculature in the walls of the intestines; it induces this action by irritating the intestinal tissues.
 The laxative action of the cascara sagrada remedy is particularly of great benefit for those with weakened health and those who are old, especially when it has been properly diluted.
 A mild laxative action is also induced by the honey made from the flowers of the cascara plant.
 A similar laxative action is also displayed by two related European species of the Cascara, the R. frangula species - the alder buckthorn plant and the R.cathartica species - or the buckthorn, the cascara sagrada is generally preferred to these two plants as it possesses a milder laxative action and is believed to be much safer to use with patients.

-Patients affected by problems such as chronic constipation can be given the herbal cascara sagrada remedy as the plant induces peristalsis in the intestinal muscles and it is also known to tone the relaxed intestinal muscles in the digestive system of the affected patient.
+Patients affected by problems such as chronic constipation can be given the herbal cascara sagrada remedy as the herb induces peristalsis in the intestinal muscles and it is also known to tone the relaxed intestinal muscles in the digestive system of the affected patient.
 For this reason, many commercial laxatives contain the cascara sagrada as one of the key ingredients in the product.
 Small doses of the cascara sagrada can also be given as a tonic to the patients as the plant often helps promote the digestive process in patients affected by disorders in the digestion.

 The cascara sagrada is a plant native to specific areas of the North American continent - mainly the western coastal regions.
-The plant is found growing all along the Pacific Northwest from the Canadian province of British Columbia down to the northern parts of the California state.
+This herb is found growing all along the Pacific Northwest from the Canadian province of British Columbia down to the northern parts of the California state.
 The cascara sagrada is mainly found in specific areas such as along bottomlands in valleys, along canyons and on forested mountain slopes.

 In all herbal remedies made from cascara sagrada, the only form of the plant permissible for use during the preparation process is the dried form of the cascara sagrada.
 Dosage for patients can be two capsules of the dried form of cascara sagrada, which can be taken a maximum of two times every day during the treatment process.
 The dosage regimen for the cascara sagrada in tincture form is usually 1 to 5 ml every day during the treatment period.
 Whenever, patients use the cascara sagrada remedy, they must also drink at least eight 6 ounce glasses of water during the day to prevent dehydration as well as to aid the remedy.
 During any treatment regimen using the cascara sagrada, eight to ten days must be kept as the limit for continuous use - this time period must always be broken by an interval of rest to ensure optimal treatment.